 Our Back Story

-Producer and Company Director Renee Godfrey trained as an anthropologist before working on the acclaimed series Tribe and Human Planet.
-Her recent credits include: Hostile Planet, Enchanted Kingdom 3D, Wild Atlantic and Wild New Zealand.
+Producer and Company Director Renee Godfrey was an international surfer before training as an anthropologist and journalist and then working on the acclaimed BBC series’ Tribe and Human Planet.
+She has produced award winning content for a range of broadcasters.
+Her recent credits include: Surviving Paradise for Netflix, Hostile Planet for National Geographic and previously, for the BBC: Enchanted Kingdom 3D, Wild Atlantic and Wild New Zealand.

-James and Reneé established Freeborne to produce powerful and impactful nature and science documentaries.
-After Freeborne Films has developed ideas with Netflix, Wild Space Productions make them a reality.
+James and Reneé established Freeborne to produce powerful and impactful nature and science documentaries and to be a voice for nature in a fast-changing world.

 Our latest series